 Service Experiences: Services in this area include individual and couples therapy, group therapy, initial consultations, and daytime on-call (triage).
 Commensurate with their advanced training status, Fellows typically have the opportunity to work with more challenging clients and to be the senior co-leader in therapy groups.
-Fellows provide a minimum of 4 weeks of after-hours emergency service.
-Although the University does not allow direct supplemental pay for this service, Fellows have the opportunity to "bank" money to pay for attendance at conferences.
+Fellows will also occasionally be asked to participate in after-hours crisis or outreach work.

 Goal: Fellows develop as culturally competent clinicians through self-examination and participation in university-based outreach and prevention.

-Group Supervision of Group Therapy: Depending upon their level of previous group therapy experience, the Fellows either attend a weekly supervision group led by the Coordinator of the Group Therapy program for advanced group therapists or participate in a Group Therapy Seminar.
+Group Supervision of Group Therapy: Depending upon their level of previous group therapy experience, the Fellows may participate in a group therapy seminar or group supervision.
 Both of these group experiences provide an opportunity for case conference-type reflection and dialogue, for brainstorming alternative interventions, and for enhancing knowledge about group stages and processes and group therapy ethics, as well as the opportunity to discuss co-leader relationships.